Exploring the White Villages behind the Costa del Sol

 1.Casares

-Casares is located fifteen kilometers inland from Estepona, to the west of Marbella, in the Malaga province of Andalucía.
-It is situated on the side of a mountain near the Sierra Crestellina national park, about a twenty-five-minute drive from Estepona.
+Casares is situated fifteen kilometers inland from Estepona, to the west of Marbella, in the Malaga province of Andalucía.
+Positioned on a mountainside near the Sierra Crestellina national park, it is approximately a twenty-five-minute drive from Estepona.

-This picturesque village has been likened to ‘sugar cubes’ on the mountainside and is especially stunning when illuminated at night by blue and green street lights.
-The most impressive view is from the approach to Casares, so make sure to stop and admire the scenery before you arrive.
+This charming village resembles ‘sugar cubes’ scattered on the mountainside and is particularly breathtaking when lit up at night by blue and green streetlights.
+The best view is from the approach to Casares, so be sure to pause and enjoy the scenery before you arrive.

-Casares boasts a magnificent 12th-century Moorish castle, several churches and chapels, each as beautiful as the last, a visitor center, and a fountain.
-It is also near the Baths of La Hedionda, Roman baths and sulfur springs reputed to have healed a skin infection of Julius Caesar!
-Known as the ‘Hanging Village’ due to its dramatic cliffside location, Casares offers many excellent restaurants, tapas bars, and village shops to explore.
-If you’re lucky, you might spot eagles soaring above the cliffs surrounding Casares.
+Casares features a remarkable 12th-century Moorish castle, several beautiful churches and chapels, a visitor center, and a fountain.
+It is also close to the Baths of La Hedionda, Roman baths and sulfur springs said to have cured a skin infection of Julius Caesar!
+Known as the ‘Hanging Village’ due to its dramatic cliffside setting, Casares offers many excellent restaurants, tapas bars, and village shops to explore.
+If you're fortunate, you might see eagles soaring above the cliffs surrounding Casares.

-In addition to national festivals like Andalucía Day on February 28th, the Easter celebrations, and the Three Kings parades on the evening of January 5th, Casares hosts its annual feria in the second half of July and a second feria in the first week of August, making it an ideal time to visit.
+Alongside national festivals like Andalucía Day on February 28th, the Easter celebrations, and the Three Kings parades on the evening of January 5th, Casares holds its annual feria in the second half of July and another feria in the first week of August, making it a perfect time to visit.

 2.Frigiliana

-Frigiliana is located east of Malaga and just a ten-minute drive from the coastal town of Nerja, in the Andalucían region known as the Axarquia.
+Frigiliana is situated to the east of Malaga, just a ten-minute drive from the coastal town of Nerja, in the Andalucían region known as the Axarquia.

 Recognized as the most beautiful village in Andalucía for several consecutive years, its cobbled streets gently wind through the well-maintained white houses of the old town, with vibrant colors from balconies and doorsteps adorned with meticulously kept flowers.
 The houses are repainted annually, a task traditionally performed by the village women.

-The renowned Frigiliana festival, Festival de las Tres Culturas, takes place at the end of August each year, attracting hundreds of visitors to enjoy the spectacular concerts and various festivities.
-Other celebrations occur throughout the year, including Saint Sebastian Day in January, honoring Frigiliana's patron saint.
-The Day of the Cross is celebrated each May, and the annual Frigiliana feria takes place in June.
+The renowned Frigiliana festival, Festival de las Tres Culturas, occurs at the end of August each year, drawing hundreds of visitors to enjoy the spectacular concerts and various festivities.
+Other celebrations take place throughout the year, including Saint Sebastian Day in January, honoring Frigiliana's patron saint.
+The Day of the Cross is celebrated each May, and the annual Frigiliana feria occurs in June.

 3.Gaucin

-North of Casares and west of Marbella, in the Malaga province of Andalucía, lies the white village of Gaucin.
-It is about nineteen kilometers from Casares and a thirty-minute drive from the coast.
+Located north of Casares and west of Marbella in the Malaga province of Andalucía, the white village of Gaucin is about nineteen kilometers from Casares and a thirty-minute drive from the coast.

-Situated approximately 600 meters above sea level in the Sierra del Hacho, Gaucin offers stunning views of Gibraltar and Morocco.
-Surrounded by cork forests, the local shops sell various cork-made items to tourists.
-The surrounding mountains create a beautiful backdrop for the charming white village, highlighted by the vibrant colors of wild poppies, orchids, olive groves, and almond blossoms.
+Perched around 600 meters above sea level in the Sierra del Hacho, Gaucin provides breathtaking views of Gibraltar and Morocco.
+The village is surrounded by cork forests, and local shops offer various cork-made products to tourists.
+The surrounding mountains form a stunning backdrop for the picturesque white village, accentuated by the vibrant hues of wild poppies, orchids, olive groves, and almond blossoms.

-At the village's highest point stands a medieval castle, Castillo del Aguila or Eagle’s Castle, where eagles can be seen soaring over the mountains, as the name implies.
-Gaucin is a tranquil, relaxed town with a few equally laid-back bars and restaurants serving the area's traditional fare.
-The narrow, winding streets of Gaucin have long inspired artists and photographers, and the village hosts a large artistic community.
+At the highest point of the village stands a medieval castle, Castillo del Aguila or Eagle’s Castle, where eagles can be seen soaring over the mountains, as suggested by its name.
+Gaucin is a peaceful, laid-back town with a few equally relaxed bars and restaurants serving traditional local cuisine.
+The narrow, winding streets of Gaucin have long been a source of inspiration for artists and photographers, and the village is home to a large artistic community.

-Among Gaucin's many festivals, the release of two bulls on Easter Sunday is particularly noteworthy.
-These bulls run through the village, chased by the more adventurous or daring locals.
-The annual feria takes place in August, around the fourth, featuring three days of live music, eating, drinking, and dancing.
+Among Gaucin's numerous festivals, the release of two bulls on Easter Sunday is particularly notable.
+These bulls run through the village, pursued by the more adventurous or daring locals.
+The annual feria occurs in August, around the fourth, featuring three days of live music, eating, drinking, and dancing.

-Situated north of the Costa del Sol in the Cordoba province of Andalucía is the charming town of Iznajar.
-It is approximately a one-hour drive from both Malaga and Granada.
+Situated north of the Costa del Sol in the Córdoba province of Andalucía, the charming town of Iznájar is about an hour's drive from both Málaga and Granada.

-Iznajar boasts a unique setting overlooking the Embalse de Iznajar, the largest lake in Andalucía, featuring a pristine, sandy beach that becomes very popular during the summer.
-Families often arrive in their cars, drive directly onto the beach, set up gazebos and tables, and spend the day swimming, sunbathing, and enjoying meals.
-The village is perched on a rocky outcrop with stunning views of the lake below.
-It is overshadowed by a majestic, though ruined, Moorish castle, which is a delightful spot to visit, offering breathtaking views.
+Iznájar is uniquely perched above the Embalse de Iznájar, Andalucía's largest lake, which features a pristine sandy beach popular in the summer.
+Families often drive onto the beach, set up gazebos and tables, and spend the day swimming, sunbathing, and enjoying meals.
+The village is located on a rocky outcrop offering stunning views of the lake below and is dominated by a majestic, though ruined, Moorish castle, a delightful spot to visit with breathtaking views.

-The village provides bars, restaurants, a lakeside hotel, and a municipal museum.
-At the lake, visitors can fish, learn to sail, and rent pedalos and kayaks from the campsite situated right on the beach.
-The lake is clean and safe for swimming, with several beach bars offering refuge from the sun during hot afternoons.
+The village has bars, restaurants, a lakeside hotel, and a municipal museum.
+At the lake, visitors can fish, learn to sail, and rent pedalos and kayaks from the campsite right on the beach.
+The lake is clean and safe for swimming, and several beach bars offer shade from the sun during hot afternoons.

-Iznajar's local festivals include a wonderful carnival in February, featuring parades and costumes.
-On April 25th, the patron saint of Iznajar, San Marco, is celebrated with a day of picnics in the countryside.
-The feria takes place around September 7th each year, usually lasting three days and featuring a candlelight procession through the town.
+Iznájar's local festivals include a lively carnival in February, featuring parades and costumes.
+On April 25th, the patron saint of Iznájar, San Marco, is celebrated with a day of countryside picnics.
+The feria takes place around September 7th each year, typically lasting three days and featuring a candlelight procession through the town.

 .